 - After registering you will automatically receive a log-in email with instructions from GoToWebinar.

 Prof. Dr. med.
 Radu Tutuian graduated in Medicine from ‘Carol Davila’ University, Bucharest, Romania.
 He completed his post-graduate training in the USA under the guidance of Prof. Donald O Castell.
-Since 2005. he has practiced medicine and gastroenterology in Switzerland and currently serves as the Clinical Lead of the Outpatient Services and Gastrointestinal Function Laboratory at Bern University Hospital.
+Since 2005, he has practiced medicine and gastroenterology in Switzerland and currently serves as Head of the Clinic for Gastroenterology and Hepatology at the Bürgerspital Solothurn.